-An appeal by a person aggrieved by the Director's decision on a Certificate of Compliance application will be to the Planning Commission and City Council.
+An appeal by a person aggrieved by the Director's decision on a Certificate of Compliance application, and situations where Administrative Adjustments are requested, will be to the Planning Commission and City Council.

 206. Administrative Adjustments

 A. Purpose and Intent